Dhimant/git-notes/README.md

 # git-notes

-# Git can give you heart attack !
+# Git can give you a heart attack !

 **1. Match your local branch to remote branch**